-Choroideremia (CHM) (OMIM 303100) is a rare X-chromosome linked chorioretinal dystrophy characterized by progressive loss of vision due to degeneration of the choroid, retinal pigment epithelium, and photoreceptor cells in retina.
-Being an X-linked recessive condition, Choroideremia mainly affects males; carrier females are mostly asymptomatic, although those with skewed X-inactivation may become symtomatic later in life.
+Choroideremia (CHM) (OMIM 303100) is a rare X-chromosome linked chorioretinal dystrophy characterized by progressive loss of vision due to degeneration of the choroid, retinal pigment epithelium, and photoreceptor cells in retina.^{1,2} Being an X-linked recessive condition, Choroideremia mainly affects males; carrier females are mostly asymptomatic, although those with skewed X-inactivation may become symtomatic later in life.
 Associated with night blindness and reduced peripheral fields, the disease progresses relentlessly till most affected males are legally blind by midlife.
-Asymptomatic carrier females show irregular pigmentation throughout the fundus.
-The global prevalence of the disease is estimated at 1 in 50,000-100,000.
-The highest incidence of CHM is reported in northern Finland.
-CHM (#300390), encoding the protein Rab escort protein-1 (REP-1) is the gene associated with Choroideremia.
+Asymptomatic carrier females show irregular pigmentation throughout the fundus.3 The global prevalence of the disease is estimated at 1 in 50,000-100,000.4 The highest incidence of CHM is reported in northern Finland.5 CHM (#300390), encoding the protein Rab escort protein-1 (REP-1) is the gene associated with Choroideremia.
 The causative gene has been mapped at Xq21.1-q21.3, which consists of 15 exons and encodes the 653 aminoacids of intracellular protein known as REP-1.
-This is involved (Rab GTPases) in the regulation of intracellular vesicle transport and post-translational modification in lipid prenylation (Rab geranylgeranyltransferase), in addition to vesicle trafficking in various vesicular compartments of the cell.
-The REP-1 protein is actively expressed in ocular and non-ocular tissues such as retina, choroid, RPE and lymphocytes.
-Mutations in CHM gene results in Choroideremia phenotype.
-The spectrum of CHM mutations include deletions, translocations and point mutations (including nonsense, frame shift and splice site) as well as deep intronic mutations.9-11 In mice, the CHM knowck out (KO) is embryonically lethal, but conditional knockout mice of REP-1 showed age related changes in RPE Recombinant adeno-associated virus (rAAV) mediated transduction of human REP-1- restore the enzyme activity REP-1 in vitro in cells from affected patients (CHM), suggesting that gene therapy approach by AAV vectors may be an appealing treatment strategy.
-In the present study, we report for the first time CHM gene mutations and associated clinical features in two Indian patients with CHM two patients, two available family members and 108 normal controls provided a written consent to participate in the study.
-None of the participants had any systemic ilness.
-There were no hearing or cognitive abnormalities.
-The proband and family members in two families identified with CHM underwent a complete ophthalmic examination including measurement of visual acuity, intraocular pressure, slit lamp biomicroscopy, detailed fundus examination, fundus photography, fundus autofluorescence (FAF), spectral-domain optical coherence tomography (SD-OCT).
-Four out of the five participants underwent full field ERG according to ISCEV standards.
-(VERIS systems, USA)
+This is involved (Rab GTPases) in the regulation of intracellular vesicle transport and post-translational modification in lipid prenylation (Rab geranylgeranyltransferase), in addition to vesicle trafficking in various vesicular compartments of the cell.^{6,7} The REP-1 protein is actively expressed in ocular and non-ocular tissues such as retina, choroid, RPE and lymphocytes.8 Mutations in CHM gene results in Choroideremia phenotype.
+The spectrum of CHM mutations include deletions, translocations and point mutations (including nonsense, frame shift and splice site) as well as deep intronic mutations.9-11 In mice, the CHM knowck out (KO) is embryonically lethal, but conditional knockout mice of REP-1 showed age related changes in RPE^{12,13} Recombinant adeno-associated virus (rAAV) mediated transduction of human REP-1- restore the enzyme activity REP-1 in vitro in cells from affected patients (CHM), suggesting that gene therapy approach by AAV vectors may be an appealing treatment strategy.^{14,15} In the present study, we report for the first time CHM gene mutations and associated clinical features in two Indian patients with CHM

-Materials and Methods Patient Details and Clinical Eevaluations
+Materials and Methods

+Patient Details and Clinical Eevaluations